jschwarzwalder/aws-sdk-php/docs/service/dynamodb-session-handler.rst

 You can also use the ``'before'`` option within ``'batch_config'`` to introduce delays on the ``BatchWriteItem`` operations that are performed by the garbage collection process.
-This will increase the amount of time it takes the garbage collection to complete, but it can help you spread out the requests made by the session handler in order to help you stay close to or within your provisioned throughput capacity during garbage collection.
+This will increase the amount of time it takes the garbage collection to complete, but it can help you spread out the requests made by the |DDB| Session Handler to help you stay close to or within your provisioned throughput capacity during garbage collection.

 .. code-block:: php